psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 __Contribution__: capstone performance featuring headline stories (e.g. at *Ventnor Fringe 2026).*

-## Recreation of Isle of Wight Pageant?
+## Retelling the tales that featured in the Isle of Wight Pageant, 1907?

 The Isle of Wight Pageant, 1907

 ![Isle of Wight pageant, 1907, souvenir (Castle Museum Library)](IW_pageant_souvenir_1901.png)

 [Details](https://historicalpageants.ac.uk/pageants/1103/)

+A full recreation might be a little ambitious (though biddable for as a 120 year celbration in 2027?), but we could perhaps retell many of the same tales?

 ## Somewhen Festival, Take 2